Plotting Shapefiles on a Basemap in Python: endangered species habitat

 Setting the Coordinate Reference System

-As a last step before you plot, you have to make sure you set the data to the desired coordinate reference system (CRS).
-This is pretty standard for all kinds of spatial data, since your data might come with an unfamiliar CRS or have no CRS at all if you are making a mask, a raster, or executing similar geospatial processes.
+As a last step before you plot, you have to make sure you set and then transform the data to the desired coordinate reference system (CRS).
+This is standard for all kinds of spatial data, since your data might come with an undesired CRS or lack information about it.
 For information about coordinate reference systems, check out this guide.

 Three common CRS’s are as follows: